 Yet there is even more to it than that.
 Location is everything.
-When you use the great sword, you will find the highest damage comes from the center of the blade making contact rather than the tip or close to the hilt.
+When you use the great sword, you will find the highest damage comes from the center of the blade making contact rather than the tip.
 All that's left beyond that is to chain those charges and sheathe when it's time to run.

 As stated, this weapon will put you to a crawl, so if you find yourself pulling hit & run tactics, you're doing it right, as your mobility while drawn is truly the worst out there, rivaled only by the lance and gunlance... and maybe the heavy bowgun.
 Yet you will find you will lose sharpness very slowly, and still deal amazing damage.
 Do not give to newcomers, as its sluggish mobility could turn them off of Monster Hunter.

 MH3 Notes: You get a side-slap!
 MH4 Notes: A new move is added here.
 Overall Notes: From my own observations, with each new game, the GS actually becomes a bit quicker (though, not by a lot), and I find I still have great mobility as long as I sheathe quick enough and utilize sliding well in MHW.